aws-samples/emr-on-eks-for-transient-emr-clusters/README.md

+## EMR on EKS for Transient EMR Cluster

 # Prerequisites
 Before you build the entire infrastructure, you must meet the following prerequisites.
 *	An AWS Account with valid AWS credentials